brianwillis/brianwillis.github.com/_posts/2012-06-08-What-I-Learnt-In-Asia.md

 <u>Cambodians don't use their own currency.</u> Well, not much anyway.
 The Cambodian Rial has seen such dramatic inflation over the years that it's now practically worthless.
 American Dollars are used everywhere for pretty much everything.
 When you get off the plane in Phnom Penh, you'll be directed to a counter to apply for your entry visa.
 This costs 20 US Dollars.
 You can not pay in Rial.
 Hold this idea in your head for a second: the Cambodian government, in its official capacity as the authorising agent of Cambodian visas, does not accept its own currency.

 I didn't really understand why until I'd spent a few days in Cambodia.
 When you make a purchase, any change you receive that's less than one US Dollar is paid out in Rial.
 This means that you're not carrying a bunch of coins, which I was grateful for, but it also means that after a few days your wallet will start to resemble a drug dealer's.
-My bifold was so thick with notes that I couldn't fold in half.
+My bifold was so thick with notes that I couldn't fold it in half.
 As I went to leave Cambodia, I changed out my two inch stack of Rials and walked away with six bucks.

 <img src="/images/2012-06-08-angkor-wat.jpg" alt="Angkor Wat in Cambodia." title="Angkor Wat in Cambodia." width="{{ site.width }}"/>